ibrahimshittu/ibrahimshittu/README.md

 ### Hi there 👋, I am Ibrahim Shittu!

-A Software Developer from Nigeria,
+A self-taught Software Developer from Nigeria,

 ### Tools & Languages